looptrader/colonyutil/README.md

 [![GoDoc](http://img.shields.io/badge/godoc-reference-blue.svg)]
 (http://godoc.org/github.com/looptrader/colonyutil)

-Package dcrutil provides decred-specific convenience functions and types.
+package colonyutil provides decred-specific convenience functions and types.
 A comprehensive suite of tests is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage report.
 Alternatively, if you are running a POSIX OS, you can run the `cov_report.sh` script for a real-time